nasa-communities/nasa-communities.github.io/_clubs/photo.markdown

 Potential members may browse our site to assist them with their photographic needs, to find information about the club, and they are welcome at any Club meeting.

-If you have questions regarding the club, check the [Officers & Contacts]() page to assist you in reaching the correct person.
+If you have questions regarding the club, check the [Officers & Contacts]() section to assist you in reaching the correct person.

 ## Upcoming Events